RealGordon/restview-preventing-xss-attacks/README.md

 ## Project

-this project demonstrates simple measures aagainst **DOM-Based, Reflected and Stored XSS attacks**.
+this project demonstrates simple measures against **DOM-Based, Reflected and Stored XSS attacks**.

 + **DOM-based**: by using `Element.textContent` instead of `document.write`
 + **Stored and reflected** : by using `helmet`, `express-validator` libraries to validate and sanitize user input